alexkasema/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that creates global variables
 ## 8-true_knowledge
 A script that print value of adding a variable and a number
+## 9-divide_and_rule
+A script that divides two variables and print value